 When mysqld starts, it reads all grant table contents into memory.
 The in-memory tables become effective for access control at that point.

-If you modify the grant tables indirectly using account-management
+If you modify the grant tables indirectly an account-management

-the server notices these changes and loads the grant tables into
+statement, the server notices these changes and loads the grant

 If you modify the grant tables directly using statements such as

 DELETE, your changes have no effect